 - Golden Ratio or Rule of Thirds? a Beginner’s Guide

-The advantages of vector graphics are numerous.
-Consistent image quality regardless of scale, smaller file size compared to equivalent high-resolution raster images, and ease of editing and modification are just some of them.
-In addition, vector graphics enable the creation of very clean and precise graphic designs, which is particularly appreciated in the advertising industry, web design and the production of printed materials.
+The advantages are numerous.
+Consistent quality regardless of scale, smaller file size compared to equivalent high-resolution raster images, and ease of editing and modification are just some of them.
+In addition, vectors enable the creation of very clean and precise designs, which is particularly appreciated in the advertising industry, web design and the production of printed materials.

-Vector graphics also have their limitations.
-First of all, it is not ideal for reproducing photographs and other images with a high degree of complexity and richness of detail.
-In addition, although most modern browsers and devices support vector graphics, there can still be limitations in terms of compatibility and performance for very complex projects.
+However, there are also limitations.
+Vectors are not ideal for reproducing photographs and other images with a high degree of complexity and richness of detail.
+In addition, although most modern browsers and devices support SVG and other vector file formats, there can still be limitations in terms of compatibility and performance for very complex projects.

-Vector graphics is an extremely powerful tool in any graphic designer’s arsenal, offering unprecedented flexibility, precision and scalability.
-Although it has its limitations, its advantages make it indispensable for many professional applications.
+Vector graphics is an extremely powerful tool in any graphic designer's arsenal, offering unprecedented flexibility, precision and scalability.
+Although it has limitations compared to raster photography, the advantages make it indispensable for many professional applications.

 While vector graphics consist of lines and shapes defined mathematically, raster graphics are built from pixels.
-This fundamental difference defines the possibilities and limitations of both types of graphics, especially in the context of photographs.
+This fundamental difference defines the possibilities and limitations of both formats, especially in the context of photographs.

 Photographs, with their rich colour gamut and complex details, naturally lend themselves to representation in the form of raster graphics.
 Each pixel in a photograph represents a specific colour, resulting in an image that faithfully represents reality with its nuances and subtle colour gradations.
 The ability to reproduce these fine details is irreplaceable when the goal is to realistically depict a scene or object.

-Vector graphics, with their unique ability to scale without loss of quality, have found their way into a wide range of design and visual communication fields.
+With their unique ability to scale without loss of quality, vectors have found their way into a wide range of design and visual communication fields.

 A logo is a fundamental element that helps build brand recognition in the marketplace.
-Thanks to vector graphics, logos can be easily scaled and adapted to a variety of media – from business cards to websites to large-format advertisements – while maintaining perfect sharpness and clarity of lines.
+Because a vector file can be scaled to any size without losing quality, logos can be easily adapted to a variety of media - from business cards to websites to large-format advertisements - while maintaining perfect sharpness and clarity of lines.

-Illustrations and graphics for digital and print publications.
-When visual content plays a key role in communicating information, vector illustrations are an invaluable tool for creatives.
-Increasingly, brands are choosing illustrations to communicate their ideas and connect with their audiences.
+Illustrations for digital and print publications are another key application.
+When visual content plays a key role in communicating information, a vector illustration is an invaluable tool for creatives.
+Increasingly, brands are choosing this approach to communicate their ideas and connect with their audiences.

 Watch the animation: https://www.youtube.com/watch?v=IKebuPbfc0w

 Vector graphics, with its versatility and technical excellence, is an invaluable tool in the hands of professionals from a variety of industries.
-Its applications are as wide-ranging as the diverse needs of creators and consumers of visual content.
+From a simple illustration to a complex interactive map, the applications are as wide-ranging as the diverse needs of creators and consumers of visual content.

 The variety of tools available allows everyone to find something for themselves, regardless of their level of expertise or preference.
-Here is an overview of the most popular vector graphics software.
+Here is an overview of the most popular software in this field.

 Sketch is a tool aimed primarily at UX/UI designers, available exclusively for Mac users.
 It specialises in the creation of interfaces and prototypes, offering the lightness and speed that are crucial in a fast-paced design environment.
 Its component libraries and support for collaboration within design teams make it easy to create consistent and functional designs.